harmti/coffeebot-server/README.md

 --------------------
 Edit notify.yaml as needed, define bot credentials for Slack etc.

-Run 'python test_sending.py' to test sending messages from a client (agent) ID named "test".
+Run `python test_sending.py` to test sending messages from a client (agent) ID named "test".

 Run `python app.py` to test the setup.
 This also logs the client ID of connected agents.